 Duncan returned several times to the theme that the current testing system isn’t working.
 “Schools today give a lot of tests, sometimes too many,” he said.
 “It’s a serious problem that students in this formative time aren’t getting the support they need through authentic assessment.”

 He added, “It’s heartbreaking to hear students identify themselves as ‘below basic’ or ‘I’m a one.’
 Not enough is being done to track student growth with high-quality formative assessment.”
 And he said standardized tests “certainly don’t measure qualities of great teaching, the ability to give individual instruction, to collaborate, to inspire a lifelong love of learning.”

 Duncan is making several speeches in a tour around the Bay Area this week.
 Earlier Tuesday, he visited the Cross Cultural Family Center child care program in San Francisco to talk about early childhood learning.
 He is scheduled to appear Wednesday with Rep. Mike Honda, D-San Jose, at Fremont High School in Sunnyvale to launch a new effort to improve early education, before going on a series of site visits.
 And Thursday, Duncan will speak at the Education Writers Association national conference at Stanford.

-Filed under: Common Core standards, Featured, No Child Left Behind, Race to the Top, Reporting & Analysis, Standardized tests, Tests & Assessments, U.S. Education Policy · Tags: American Educational Research Association, American Federation of Teachers, Arne Duncan, No Child Left Behind, Randi Weingarten
+Filed under: Common Core, Featured, No Child Left Behind, Race to the Top, Reporting & Analysis, State and Federal Policies, Tests and Assessments · Tags: American Educational Research Association, American Federation of Teachers, Arne Duncan, Randi Weingarten